fredericcormier/WesternMusicElements/README.md

-# A set of Objective-C classes that helps manipulating Western Musical Scales and Chords.
+#WesternMusicElements is a set of Objective-C classes that helps manipulating Western Musical Scales and Chords.

 - Access the most commonly used chords and scales
-- Easy to add your own scales and chords via Ruby
+- Easy to add your own [scales](https://github.com/fredericcormier/WesternMusicElements/wiki/Scales) and [chords](https://github.com/fredericcormier/WesternMusicElements/wiki/Chords) via [Ruby] (https://github.com/fredericcormier/WesternMusicElements/wiki/Ruby-Scripts)
 - Uses ARC

-# Quick Start:
+## Quick Start:

 Copy all the files in the WMLib folder to your project and  `#import "WMPool.h"` where needed.

 The ***WMPool*** is a singleton instance that provides the most commonly used Western Chords and  Scales.
-You can add your own scales and chords using the Ruby facilities provided. (see the wiki for details <https://github.com/fredericcormier/WesternMusicElements/wiki/Ruby-Scripts>)
+You can add your own scales and chords using the Ruby facilities provided. (see the [wiki](https://github.com/fredericcormier/WesternMusicElements/wiki/Ruby-Scripts) for details )

 You can ask for notes:
 `gSharp5 = [[WMPool pool]noteWithRoot:@"g" accidental:@"#" octave:5];`